 Because you essentially need to switch modes whilst the brush is in the mouth, you need to try and remember the brushing mode order, as listed above.

-You might be able to glimpse the icons on the handle, but then you have to remember what icon relates to which mode, hence my earlier recommendation of just labelling each mode with text.
+You might be able to glimpse the icons on the handle, but then you have to remember what icon relates to which mode, hence my earlier recommendation of just labeling each mode with text.

 For your benefit, the following graphic shows which icon relates to which brushing mode.

 A noteworthy point is that if you are using the smartphone app in real-time, it will show you on screen the mode you have selected.
-You can if you like actually change the order of the brushing modes from within the app.
+You can, if you like, actually change the order of the brushing modes from within the app.

-You should also know that unlike some toothbrushes, notably those from Sonicare, the Oral-B Genius, does not automatically turn itself off at the end of each cleaning cycle, you need to turn it off manually.
+You should also know that unlike some toothbrushes, notably those from Sonicare, the Oral-B Genius does not automatically turn itself off at the end of each cleaning cycle, you need to turn it off manually.

 The oscillating-rotating and pulsating cleaning action that the small round brush heads deliver is proven (in clinical trials) to be the best and most effective cleaning action.